ksator/Machine_Learning_with_Python/README.md

 k-NN classification is used with a supervised learning set.
 K is an integer.
 To classify a new data point, this algorithm calculates the distance between the new data point and the other data points.
 The distance can be Euclidean, Manhattan, ....
 Once the algorithm knows the K closest neighbors of the new data point, it takes the most common class of these K closest neighbors, and assign that most common class to the new data point.
-So the new data point is assigned to the most common class of its k nearest neighbors. the new data point is assigned to the class to which the majority of its K nearest neighbors belong to.
+So the new data point is assigned to the most common class of its k nearest neighbors.
+So the new data point is assigned to the class to which the majority of its K nearest neighbors belong to.

 ![KNN.png](resources/KNN.png)